sdvickers98/Arcade/REFLECTION.md

 Here is a sample entry (delete this line; also: feel free to copy/paste/modify):

-## SUN 2017-11-12 @ 11:55 PM EST
+## FRI 2018-04-20 @ 11:55 PM EST

-1. **DONE:** Downloaded the skeleton code.
+1. **DONE:** Downloaded skeleton code and decided on Tetris and Checkers as the two games for our arcade.
+Read the project description

-2. **TODO:** Finish reading the project description.
+2. **TODO:** Begin implementing Tetris and think about the overall design for making the arcade menu.

-3. **PROB:** Had a hard time scheduling physicial meetings with each other at first, but now that we've settled on a regular day/time things are looking great!
+3. **PROB:** Nothing so far!